Transaction and ACID Enforcement

 Snapshot Export

-A snapshot export for a Trinity LakeHouse means to export a specific version of the TrinityLake tree root node, and all the files that are reachable through that root node.
+A snapshot export for a Trinity Lakehouse means to export a specific version of the TrinityLake tree root node, and all the files that are reachable through that root node.